The Sopris Sun LLC was established in 2009 as 501(c)(3) nonprofit for the benefit for the community. It is governed by a volunteer Board of Directors.

 knmbkj;knj

-Eric moved to Carbondale in 2010 from Washington, D.C. where he was a lawyer practicing copyright and trade law and was also president of a trade association (the International Intellectual Property Alliance) representing the copyright-based industries and comprising over 3000 companies.
-Before that Eric was SVP and GC at PBS.
+Eric moved to Carbondale in 2010 from Washington, D.C., where he was a lawyer practicing copyright and trade law and was also president of a trade association (the International Intellectual Property Alliance) representing the copyright-based industries and comprising over 3000 companies.
+Before that, Eric was SVP and GC at PBS.
 Coming to the RFV was a dream for Eric.
 Shortly after arriving, he was honored to be asked to take over as president of the board at the Thunder River Theatre Company.
 After his term ended at TRTC, he was invited to join the board of The Sopris Sun and is now co-chair.
-He is also the VP and board member of the Aspen International Mountain Foundation (AIMF) dedicated to mountain sustainability on a global basis.
+He is also the VP and board member of the Aspen International Mountain Foundation (AIMF), dedicated to mountain sustainability on a global basis.
 AIMF is on the Steering Committee of the UN’s Mountain Partnership, a coalition of 60 mountain countries and over 400 intergovernmental organizations and NGOs.
-The Sopris Sun, and el Sol del Valle, is an incredible community resource and he is proud to be contributing to its growth and its deepening commitment to Carbondale and the Valley as a whole.
+The Sopris Sun and el Sol del Valle, is an incredible community resources, and he is proud to be contributing to their growth and their deepening commitment to Carbondale and the Valley as a whole.

 Klaus is the best